b-legrand/horror-stories-from-angular-server-side-rendering-in-production/public/horror-stories-from-angular-server-side-rendering-in-production.md

 ### What is Server Side Rendering ?
+---
+- Note: I will include pre-rendering in these definitions.

 #### "rendering" = creating HTML
 ---
 - I know we are abusing the term.
 It is not about 3D graphics or video.
+- Don't tell game developers about this rendering, they'll laugh at you.
-- But it is the process of creating the HTML of your app on the server side, before sending it to the client.
+- In our context, it is the process of creating the HTML of your app on the server side, before sending it to the client.

 #### By default, Angular is a client side framework
 <img src="schemas/intro-spa.svg" />
 ---
+- if you do nothing, by default, angular generates a single page app
-- Angular is a client side framework, it means that the HTML is created on the client side, in the browser.
+- client side means that the HTML is created in the browser.
-- if you do nothing

 #### SPA : ask the server for a page

 <img src="schemas/intro-client-side-rendering.svg"/>
+---
+- you just need "dumb" servers : simple static files hosting
+- in apache httpd or nginx for example.

 #### SPA : you get nothing.